plnsgr/os1ris/README.md

 embedded systems engineering.
 With proficiency in various programming languages and Linux, I have the knowledge and skills

-required to excel in the field ofcomputersecurity.
+required to excel in the field of computer security.

 ### Talking about Personal Stuff: